 Some Things To Account For

 Looking for that mythos tome that has the incantation you need to send that pesky dark entity back into the void.
-You can go shake down cultist after cultist, but you know they can be pretty tight lipped and lets face it, the god they worship will do much worse to than you ever could.
-How about let the accountant take crack at it, a few hours with the bank account and voila, we see that the book was purchased at Stanford's Rare Books and Curiosities.
+You can go shake down cultist after cultist, but you know they can be pretty tight-lipped and let's face it, the god they worship will do much worse to them than you ever could.
+How about let the accountant take a crack at it, a few hours with the bank account and voila, we see that the book was purchased at Stanford's Rare Books and Curiosities.
 Now it's a quick trip to Sanford's to see if he remembers the person who bought it.
 Maybe he has an address on file or a phone number.

 Or perchance that sea captain you have your eye on is suspicious but not overly so.
-Well let's get the accountant on the shipping companies books and ship manifests.
+Well, let's get the accountant on the shipping company's books and ship manifests.
 Oh, here we are, frequent trips to Innsmouth with large containers that are suspiciously named.
-In addition we have shipments to and from people with questionable names, Marsh, Wait, Elliot, Gillman ya know, freaking Deep Ones.
+Also, we have shipments to and from people with questionable names, Marsh, Wait, Elliot, Gillman ya know, freaking Deep Ones.